Water Quality Preservation and Reporting

 The Lovell Lake Association partners with the UNH Extension Lakes Lay Monitoring Program (LLMP) to sample the water quality of Lovell Lake twice a month, May through early October.
 UNH interns collect water samples from two areas of Lovell Lake.
 Lab tests are conducted by the interns to determine if the water quality is improving or deteriorating over time.

 We provide the interns access to our pontoon boat and assist with the testing.
 Observers are always welcome.
-We can be contacted at 603-630-5470 (cell) or at waterquality@lovelllakeNH.org.
+Glenn and Stephanie Thornton can be contacted at 603-630-5470 (cell) or at waterquality@lovelllakeNH.org.

 To view Lovell Lake water quality data from 1989 to 2023, visit the NH Lakes Lay Monitoring Program Reports website.
 Use the link in the button above to go directly to the most recent water quality report.

 Stephanie also collects water samples while out with the UNH interns to check for the types of cyanobacteria in Lovell Lake.
 Potentially toxic cyanobacteria blooms are becoming more common in New Hampshire Lakes.
 Blooms can occur on the lake surface or just above the sediment.
 Two surface blooms on Lovell Lake were reported to NHDES in September 2023.
-If you suspect a bloom, please submit an online bloom report to NHDES.
-A text is preferred (tap here: 603-271-5984) and be sure to include one or two pictures of the bloom (a close-up and entire bloom) in the text message.
-Also note the location of the bloom when texting or calling (to report by phone, tap NHDES Cyanobacteria Program [603-848-8094]), so a water sample can be collected.
+If you suspect a bloom, please use a cell phone to submit an online bloom report to NHDES.
+You need to submit two pictures of the bloom (a close-up and the entire bloom) and the location of the bloom.
+To send a text, tap here: 603-271-5984; you can also call to report by phone (tap NHDES Cyanobacteria Program [or dial 603-848-8094]).